Mikehey265/Ilander-2.0/README.md

 ## General info

 This project is made with new input system and cinemachine.
-For now, game can be played only by one player and only with keyboard.
+It does not look pretty to be honest, there is no real art.
+I used only unity cubes, particles etc. For now, game can be played only by one player and only with keyboard.
 A - tilt rocket left, D - tilt rocket right, SPACE - use rocket booster.
 The first scene player should see is Main Menu scene.
 From there, there are 3 levels that come one after another.
 There is only one win condition: player needs to go from launch pad (blue) to the landing pad (green).
 However, there are two lose conditions: if player touches anything else, health is reduced and when health hits zero, player need to restart the current level.
 Second lose condition is runing out of the fuel, that is being used when using main rocket thrust.
 Player can beat his own high scores that are displayed in main menu.
 Every level has its own high score.

 ## Game mechanics